SlippySenpai/SlippySenpai/README.md

 - 👋 Hi, I’m @SlippySenpai
 - 👀 I’m interested in Video Games and Animation
 - 🌱 I’m currently in Grade 10th
-- 📫 How to reach me : Via my Email:- divyanshu.r207@gmail.com or my discord
+- 📫 How to reach me : Via my Email:- divyanshu.r207@gmail.com

 <!---
 SlippySenpai/SlippySenpai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.